ICT4LT Module 2.1

 Above all, when introducing new software, make sure that students understand the demands that it will make on them, and provide them with strategies which will enable them to make the most of what is on offer, whatever the teaching style embedded in it.

-As well as using software which embeds specific teaching styles, CALL and generic software, in conjunction with appropriate hardware, can be used to support a range of different teaching styles such as whole-class teaching, task-based learning in small groups or individually, and independent learning.
+As well as using software which embeds specific teaching modes and styles, dedicated CALL software and generic software can be used to support a range of different teaching styles such as whole-class teaching, task-based learning in small groups or individually, and independent learning.

 3.4.2 Taking a task-based approach in small groups